MakeSchool-Tutorials/sa-2018-concentration/P04-Game-Logic/content.md

 slug: game-logic
 ---

-With our gameboard successfully setup, we'll move onto implementing the game logic.
+With our game board successfully setup, we'll move onto implementing the game logic.
 In other words, we'll start writing code so that the rules of the game are followed.

 In this section, we'll need to implement JavaScript for the following:

 - monitoring when `.board-square` `<div>` elements are clicked by the player
-- flipping squares from facedown to faceup and vice versa
+- flipping squares from face down toface upp and vice versa
-- checking if two squares have matching faceup colors
+- checking if two squares have matching face up colors

 # Handling Square Click Events